A boutique fitness studio in your own home, the Lululemon MIRROR is a worthy workout investment that offers customization, convenience and community

 Customization of the Lululemon MIRROR

-Is the Lululemon MIRROR worth its price tag?
+Is the Lululemon MIRROR worth the price?

-The app is $39 a month, which includes separate profiles for up to six household members.
-The more people you have using the Lululemon MIRROR, the more it becomes a bargain.
-Additional personal training sessions are available as well, starting at $40 if you want to directly interact with the instructors.
+However, it's important to note that the purchase of the MIRROR itself does not include any classes without an app subscription.
+The app is $39 a month (yes, on top of the initial cost of the mirror itself), which includes separate profiles for up to six household members, so the more people you have using the Lululemon MIRROR, the better bargain it becomes.
+The additional personal training session also starts at an extra $40, if you want to directly interact with the instructors.

+By Danielle Valente Published

-By Danielle Valente •
+By Danielle Valente Published

-By Danielle Valente •
+By Danielle Valente Published